Eric Paley

-Eric Paley is an American entrepreneur and venture capitalist.
-He is the co-founder and managing partner of Founder Collective, a seed-stage venture capital fund based in Cambridge, Massachusetts.
+Eric Paley is Massachusetts Secretary of the Executive Office of Economic Development.
+He is partner emeritus of Founder Collective, a venture capital firm based in Cambridge, and the co-founder and former CEO of Brontes Technologies, a dental technology company acquired by 3M in 2006.

 Early life and education

-Paley grew up in Long Island.
+Paley grew up on Long Island.
 He attended Dartmouth College, graduating magna cum laude with a BA in political science in 1998.
 He received an MBA from Harvard Business School with distinction in 2003 as a Baker Scholar.

 Career

 Monitor Group, Abstract Edge

 Following his graduation from Dartmouth, Paley returned to New York, where he began his career as a strategy consultant for The Monitor Group.
 In 1999, with his brother and a cousin, he founded Abstract Edge Web Solutions, a web development company.
 Their clients included the Million Mom March, a rally in support of stricter gun control that took place on the National Mall on Mother's Day 2000.
 Abstract Edge developed the website, millionmommarch.com, which raised more than $100,000 for the organization.